anish2604/LeetCode/README.md

 # LeetCode

 This repository contains the codes done on LeetCode platform in java and sql languages.
+The solutions for the below mentioned codes are available in the Solutions directory

 LeetCode Profile - https://leetcode.com/cr_anish/